algorandfoundation/xGov/Proposals/xgov-152.md

 To date, we are the only game that supports real time 3d PVP, with authoritative servers (more secure) on Algorand.
 This increased security and performance - which are both crucial as they implicity represent Algorand itself (to an uneducated user, a buggy/slow game equals algorand is buggy and slow) are incuring high infrastructure costs for our project and our platform.

 To meet the increasing userbase and be prepared for future influx on gamers, we need to migrate our server fleet to a more powerful instances that will be able to handle sudden spikes in active game sessions better.
-Xgov grant will help us to maintain the industry standard performance without introducing friction to the new people entering Algorand ecosystem for the intermediate time untill we reach critical masss to become profitable.
+Xgov grant will help us to maintain the industry standard performance without introducing friction to the new people entering Algorand ecosystem for the intermediate time until we reach critical mass to become profitable.

 ## Team
 <a href="https://cosmicchamps.com/#team" target="_blank">https://cosmicchamps.com/#team</a>